-Taxpayers should be on the lookout for new versions of these two scams
+Taxpayers should be on the lookout for scams

 With scam artists hard at work all year, taxpayers should be on the lookout for a surge of evolving phishing emails and telephone scams.